LeighanneLyvers/MyGenome/README.md

 ## 3. Counting the number of paired reads and the total number of bases
 From the paired reads we then can then count the number of paired reads and the total number of bases.
-To count the number of paired reads:
+To count the number of paired reads after cleaning:
 ```bash
 grep -c '@A00261:902' UFVPY202_1_paired.fastq
 ```
+Count: 9,686,169

-To count the total number of bases:
+To count the total number of bases in cleaned reads:
 ```bash
 cat UFVPY202_1_paired.fastq UFVPY202_2_paired.fastq | grep -v "+"| grep -e "F" -e "#" -e ":" -e "," | wc -c
 ```
+Count: 2,923,408,486

 ## 4.Assembly of MyGenome
 Upload the forward and reverse trimmed paired files to the Morgan Compute Cluster